Nike Boys Basketball Camp Denison University

 Housing & Roommates

-2 campers per room.
+Session I campers reside in East Hall, located in the East Residential Quad, and stay two per room.
+Session II overnight campers reside in Beaver Hall, located in the East Residential Quad, and stay in three-person suites with two suites connected by a bathroom.
+Roommates are assigned by age and roommate request.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided

 Room Key Deposit: $35